Introduction

 Aromatherapy for Stress Relief is helpful.

-But safe use always comes first.
+But safe use can always come first.

 Common Mistakes People Make